makeevolution/blogging2/README.md

   to make a get request instead.
 - ```name``` is stored in ```session```, because as soon as the redirect is done the form data is destroyed.

+- Use flash() function to flash messages to the user on certain actions done.
+For example, if a connected client changes their name, we can flash a message telling them they changed their name.
+This is shown in hello.py.
+- The base.html now also includes code to render the flash message.